 FOOD COURT is an unpredictable rollercoaster of image, sound and emotion.
 The scripted performance is underscored by a single musical track played live from the orchestra pit by The Necks, one of the great cult bands of Australia.

-Devisors Mark Deans, Rita Halabarec, Nicki Holland, Sarah Mainwaring, Scott Price
+Devisors: Mark Deans, Bruce Gladwin, Rita Halbarec, Nicki Holland, Sarah Mainwaring, Scott Price

-Music by The Necks – Chris Abrahams Piano, Lloyd Swanton Bass & Tony Buck Drums
+Music: The Necks – Chris Abrahams (Piano), Lloyd Swanton (Bass), Tony Buck (Drums)

-Lighting Design & Technical Direction Andrew Livingston, Bluebottle
+Lighting Design and Technical Direction: Andrew Livingston, Bluebottle

 Developed with support from